sciodb/sciodb/README.md

 ./startup.sh 9091 0.0.0.0:9090
 ```

-and if you want to stop a node:
+if you want to stop a node:
 ```
 ./stop.sh 9090
 ```